 My family has been picking grapes nearly every year for 20 years at Jerome’s U-Pick Grapes.

-Most folks would probably tie in some grape picking with a trip to the Naples Fest, usually the last weekend in September.
+Most folks would probably tie in some grape picking with a trip to the Naples Fest around the last weekend in September.
 To avoid the crowds, I recommend going the week before or after the festival.

 Who knew there were so many grape varieties?